KaiNorberg/PatchworkOS/README.md

 ![desktop screenshot](meta/screenshots/desktop.png)

 **Patchwork** is a monolithic non-POSIX operating system for the x86_64 architecture that rigorously follows an "everything is a file" philosophy.
-Built from scratch in C it takes many ideas from Unix, Plan9 and others while simplifying them and adding in some new ideas of its own.
+Built from scratch in C it takes many ideas from Unix, Plan9 and others while adding in some new ideas of its own.

-In the end this is a project made for fun, however the goal is still to make a feature-complete and experimental operating system which attempts to use unique algorithms and designs over tried and tested ones.
-Sometimes this leads to bad results, and sometimes, hopefully, good ones.
+In the end this is a project made for fun, but the goal is still to make a "real" operating system, one that runs on real hardware and has the performance one would expect from a modern operating system.
+All while still remaining a (hopefully) interesting experiment in operating system design by attempting to use unique algorithms and designs over tried and tested ones.
+Sometimes this leads to bad results, and sometimes, with a bit of luck, good ones.

-Additionally, the OS aims to, in spite of its experimental nature, remain approachable and educational, something that can work as a middle ground between fully educational operating systems like xv6 and production operating system like Linux.
+Additionally, despite its experimental nature and scale, it aims to remain approachable and educational, something that can work as a middle ground between fully educational operating systems like xv6 and production operating system like Linux.

 <table>
 <tr>